Presented by the National Screen Institute – Canada (NSI)

 - Edited a Hollywood trailer and working as a professional editor in the industry

-- Nominated for an Aboriginal Peoples Choice Music Award
+- Aboriginal Peoples Choice Music Award winner

 - Films programmed at imagineNATIVE and alumni in each of the producer, director and writer labs

 NSI’s commitment to underrepresented voices

 At NSI we serve and help develop the gifts of Indigenous creators.